testfairy/docs/docs/04_iOS_SDK/025_How_To_Upload_dSYM.md

         -F notify='on'
      ```

-You may also use our script that contains this command and use it in your build process.
+You may also use our script, which contains this command, and use it in your build process.
 [Click here to download script](https://github.com/testfairy/command-line-uploader/blob/master/testfairy-uploader.sh)

-If you need further instructions regarding out upload API, [read about it here](https://docs.testfairy.com/)
+If you need further instructions regarding our upload API, [read about it here](https://docs.testfairy.com/)

 ### <a name="jenkins"></a>Upload dSYM using the TestFairy Jenkins Plugin

 1. If you did not use the TestFairy Jenkins plugin before, see the [installation instructions.](https://wiki.jenkins-ci.org/display/JENKINS/TestFairy+Plugin)

-2. Setup the Xcode that builds the app on the Jenkis server to upload your debug symbols following the instructions [here](#upload-dsym-from-xcode).
+2. Set up the Xcode that builds the app on the Jenkis server to upload your debug symbols following the instructions [here](#upload-dsym-from-xcode).

 ### <a name="upload-dsym-from-xcode"></a>Upload dSYM from Xcode